eslam-gomaa/Owncloud-resolve-conflicts/README.md

 ### Configure the script

-Open the script and provided the needed parameters
+Open the script and provide the needed parameters

 ![image](https://user-images.githubusercontent.com/33789516/126977861-4ea57a00-918f-4da8-9ca5-ecbf088d0cd3.png)